-A student and teacher of climbing performance, Eric has coached hundreds of climbers, and his training books and concepts have spread to climbers in more than 50 countries.
-He is widely recognized for his innovative training techniques and equipment, and he has been a training products design consultant and Training Center editor for Nicros, Inc. since 1994.
-Eric is author of eight books (with many foreign translations) with worldwide sales of over 350,000 copies.
-His best-selling book Training For Climbing, now in its third edition, has sold more than 150,000 copies, and it is used by climbers around the world to help guide their training.
+A student and teacher of climbing performance, Eric has coached hundreds of climbers, and his climbing books and innovative training concepts have spread to climbers in more than 50 countries.
+Eric is author of eight books (with many foreign translations) with worldwide sales of over 400,000 copies.
+His best-selling book Training For Climbing, now in its third edition, has sold more than 175,000 copies, and it is used by climbers around the world to help guide their training.
 Eric’s other popular texts include Maximum Climbing, The Rock Climber’s Exercise Guide, How to Climb 5.12, and the gym climbing book Learning to Climb Indoors.

 Eric has written more than 100 magazine articles, appeared on numerous TV broadcasts, and his techniques and photos have appeared in many publications including Rock & Ice, Climbing, Outside, DeadPoint, Men’s Health, Fortune, Men’s Journal, Muscle Media, Muscle & Fitness, Paddler, Urban Climber, Parents, Wall Street Journal, Experience Life, Outdoor 4X, and National Geographic Adventure, as well as European magazines such as Desnivel, Alpen, Climax, and Climber.
 He has co-authored one research paper (“Behavior Analysis and Sport Climbing”, Journal of Behavioral Health and Medicine, 2010, with Dr. Richard Fleming).